VictorAChang/employee_retention_IBM/README.md

 <b style="font-size: 125%;"> Descriptive Analytics </b>

 Descriptive analytics refers to the process of examining historical data to answer the fundamental question: “What happened?”
-By aggregating, organizing, and visualizing past information, such as sales figures, customer transactions, or operational metrics (Investopedia, n.d.; NetSuite, 2021).
+By aggregating, organizing, and visualizing past information, such as sales figures, customer transactions, or operational metrics (Kelly, 2024; Morris, 2021).
 This approach helps stakeholders track trends, identify areas of inefficiency, and benchmark results against goals or industry standards.
-The importance of descriptive analytics lies in its ability to transform raw, complex datasets into digestible insights, enabling decision makers to establish a factual basis for deeper analysis or strategy development (NetSuite, 2021).
+The importance of descriptive analytics lies in its ability to transform raw, complex datasets into digestible insights, enabling decision makers to establish a factual basis for deeper analysis or strategy development (Morris, 2021).

 <div align="center">